 What Factors Affect Drug Use?

 Any person can struggle with drug use, as addiction affects people from every demographic.
-Age, socioeconomic factors, and racial differences do not exclude anyone from the impact of drug abuse, but research shows certain groups will be affected by drug abuse more than others.
-Risk factors which affect a person’s likelihood to abuse drugs include the availability of the substance, age, whether the person has a co-occurring mental health disorder and income level.
+Age, socioeconomic factors, and racial differences do not exclude anyone from the impact of drug use, but research shows certain groups will be affected by drug use more than others.
+Risk factors which affect a person’s likelihood to use drugs include the availability of the substance, age, whether the person has a co-occurring mental health disorder and income level.

 Co-occurring Mental Health Disorders

-The NIDA lists income level as an important risk factor for the development of substance abuse or addiction.
+The NIDA lists income level as an important risk factor for the development of substance use or addiction.
 Children who grow up in poverty may be more at risk for turning to drugs or alcohol to cope, deal with trauma or self-medicate.
-Helping children avoid substance abuse early on can help them escape developing addiction later on in life.
+Helping children avoid substance use early on can help them escape developing addiction later on in life. [middle-callout]